 Under unusual circumstances, full-time candidates for graduate degrees may petition for permission to study part-time, ordinarily at a rate of two half-courses per term.
 Similarly, candidates for the master’s degree who need fewer than four semester-length courses to complete the requirements for the degree can arrange to be charged tuition on a per course basis.
 Visa regulations prohibit foreign nationals who are not permanent residents of the US from registering for part-time study.

 Students begin graduate study only in the fall term.
-Completed applications should be submitted as early as possible in the fall of the preceding academic year and not later than December 14th, our application deadline.
+Completed applications should be submitted as early as possible in the fall of the preceding academic year and not later than December 15, the application deadline.
 SEAS does not accept late applications.
-Applications for admission for the spring term are not ordinarily accepted.

 Applications from minorities and women are particularly welcome.
 SEAS requires electronic submission of the application and strongly prefers electronic submission of the letters of recommendation.
-Please visit www.gsas.harvard.edu for more information about the application process and to link to the application.
+Please visit GSAS Admissions for more information about the application process and to link to the application.

-NOTE: For prospective students interested in applying/entering S.M./M.E. programs in the Fall of 2013:
+NOTE: For prospective students interested in applying/entering SM/ME programs for matriculation in the Fall of 2015:

-• Applied Math, Applied Physics, and Bioengineering WILL NOT be admitting S.M. or M.E. students.
+- Applied Math, Applied Physics, Environmental Science and Engineering, Mechanical Engineering and Materials Science, and Bioengineering will not be admitting terminal SM or ME students.

-• Computer Science, Electrical Engineering, and Environmental Sciences and Engineering will be admitting S.M. and M.E. students.
+- Electrical Engineering, and Computational Science and Engineering will be admitting terminal SM and ME students.

-Typically all students admitted to the PhD program in the School of Engineering and Applied Sciences receive full financial support, comprising tuition, fees, and a cost of-living stipend ($2,607 per month before taxes in 2012-2013), independent of need as long as they are in good academic standing and making satisfactory progress toward their PhD degree.
+Typically all students admitted to the PhD program in the School of Engineering and Applied Sciences receive full financial support, comprising tuition, fees, and a cost of living stipend, independent of need as long as they are in good academic standing and making satisfactory progress toward their PhD degree.
 Students are expected to complete their PhD requirements in four to six years.

-All students who receive financial support from SEAS participate in the School’s educational program for about ten hours a week for one term—usually as a quarter time teaching fellow.
+All PhD students participate in the School’s educational program for about ten hours a week for one term—usually as a quarter time teaching fellow.

 To provide full support throughout the program for all PhD candidates, SEAS anticipates that a certain number of entering students will gain financial support from sources outside of Harvard.
-Applicants are therefore expected to apply for all non-Harvard scholarships for which they are eligible, especially those offered by the National Science Foundation.
+Applicants are therefore expected to apply for all non-Harvard scholarships for which they are eligible

 The Graduate School of Arts and Sciences (GSAS) and SEAS require that all students accept any outside aid they are awarded.
 Students are required to formally notify GSAS of any such aid at the time they receive it.
 This aid will be applied toward the student’s tuition and/or stipend support.
 Aid that is paid directly to the student must be disclosed upon receipt of funds.